AFib Episode Log Template: Onset, Duration, Triggers, Heart Rate

 Peak and Average Heart Rate

 If you have a smartwatch or a home blood pressure cuff with a pulse reading, take a reading at the start, in the middle, and when the episode ends.
 Note the highest number you saw.
-A rate controlled AFib episode typically stays under 110 beats per minute.
-Rates above that sustained during an episode are a conversation to have with your cardiologist about rate control medication.
+A rate-controlled AFib episode typically stays under 110 beats per minute, the lenient rate-control target the RACE II trial validated.
+Sustained rates above that during an episode are a conversation to have with your cardiologist about whether your beta blocker or calcium channel blocker dose is doing its job.
+Many people with AFib also have hypertension, and an uncontrolled BP can quietly raise the ceiling on your in-episode heart rate, so log a cuff reading too if you have one.
+For the broader picture, see our hypertension tracking guide.

 Symptoms During the Episode